Howdy! I’m Devin and I help with sales operations at GitHub. I’m a twenty-something living (working, and playing) in

-- I work on the sales and enterprise accounts side of things at GitHub.
+- I help with sales and business operations at GitHub.

-- I grew up in Colorado, studied here, and see myself living here most of my life.
+- I grew up in Colorado, studied here, and see us sticking around here.

-- I’m an Eagle Scout (I thought I would be a park ranger when I grew up).
+- I’m an Eagle Scout (and I thought I would be a park ranger when I grew up).